ma-jetteleger/Toggle/Process/Journal.md

 - Colors
 - Sounds
 - Communicating the "intended length" of the game
 - Maybe something about saving the player's progress to pick up the game again later through some menus.
 (This is the only thing missing that's stopping me from considering this like a "real" game...
-Does it have to be though?)
+Does it have to be, though?)

 There's difference now, though.
 The difference is that I'm comfortable with keeping these things half implemented and in the back of my mind while still considering and calling the game done.